Woodworking Home Page Next Item Previous Item Living Room Plesums Home Page

 Of course, we would like to build a nicer bookcase for you.
 Adding even an inch to the width will add another sheet of plywood to our material cost.
 We prefer to use some trim, like a crown moulding on the top.
 Doors are great to hide the clutter.
 Using a nicer wood ... well, here we go!

 If this is too expensive, we suggest you look for used furniture.
-The cheaper bookcases we have seen (and occasionally bought for ourselves when we needed something instantly) generally used man-made composition material that warped over time when used for books.
+The cheaper bookcases we have seen (and occasionally bought for ourselves when we needed something instantly) generally used man-made composition material that warp and sag substantially over time when used for books.

 Construction details for library bookcases

-Solid Walnut raised panel doors with European hinges cover the lower section.
+Solid hardwood raised panel doors with European hinges cover the lower section, or a flat panel with veneer can be sued instead of the raised panel in the door, or other door styles.
 As common practice, the top of the enclosed section is 30 inches above the floor.
 With kick space and framing, the door opening is just over 2 feet high.

 Furniture grade plywood is used for the extra strength and stiffness.
-Solid walnut is attached to all the visible edges, and a solid walnut front, about 1 1/2 inches tall, is added to the front of the shelves for appearance and strength.
+Solid walnut is attached to all the horizontal edges, with veneer or hardwood on the vertical edges.
+Solid hardwood, about 1%frac14, to 1&frac1/2; inches tall, is added to the front of the shelves for appearance and strength.

 Inside the enclosed section, a fixed or adjustable shelf can be installed.
 That shelf can be made slightly narrower, so that a tall item can be placed in front of the shelf.
 (With a fixed shelf, the narrower design is recommended, but a full-depth shelf is recommended for adjustable shelves, so the shelf doesn't slide on the pins.)